queenscomputingsociety/qcs-fixr-scraper/README.md

         - The ID of the Google Sheet you want to target.
 Right now, this needs to be a publicly accessible sheet.
         - This can be found in the URL of the sheet:
             - `https://docs.google.com/spreadsheets/d/XXXXXXXXXXXXXXXXXXXXXXXXXXXXXX`
+    - `runEvery`
+        - This sets the interval that the script runs, in hours. e.g.
+            - For every hour: `1`
+            - For every day: `24`
+            - For every week: `168`

     ### Running